 Lent and Coronavirus

 For many of us, the coronavirus now consumes our thoughts, our dreams, our livelihoods, and even our bodies.
 People feel betrayed or abandoned.
 Though there are pockets of the world the virus hasn’t touched, chaos is widespread.
-Though some of us are working round the clock to supply overwhelmed medical systems, and others are struggling to keep grocery stores supplied and stocked, and still others are caring for the sick and vulnerable, millions of us have lost jobs or businesses.
+While some of us are working round the clock to supply overwhelmed medical systems, and others are struggling to keep grocery stores supplied and stocked, and still others are caring for the sick and vulnerable, millions of us have lost jobs or businesses.
 Our gig economy has shattered.
 We are forced inside, left with little but our electronic communities, and those without internet connections don’t have even that.

 Ironically, it is also Lent, a time when Christians have traditionally fasted, abstaining from pleasure.
 It’s a time of self-restraint and sacrifice.
 Now, a minuscule virus has forced us to give up much of what we hold dear, such as working, eating in restaurants, taking our kids to the park, sharing hugs.
 If we have no income, we may also be fasting.
 Though we’re sacrificing, it’s not by choice.